MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Creating-a-Graphical-Date-Picker.md

 1. **Topmost**: By setting this property to `$true`, you can force the window to open atop other open windows and dialog boxes.

 Next, create and then add a calendar control in your form.
-In this example, the current day is not highlighted or circled.
+In this example, the current day isn't highlighted or circled.
 Users can select only one day on the calendar at one time.

 ```powershell
 $calendar = New-Object Windows.Forms.MonthCalendar -Property @{